 Make sure that the scripts were uploaded in the correct mode - ASCII or Binary.
 Check the

 Check permission (chmod) values of the file or directory.
-The recommended permissions are 755 for folders and 644 for files.
+The recommended permissions are 755 for folders and 644 for files

 Also, you can take a closer look at the error code, fixing the source reason might solve your issue without restoration from backup:

-Call to undefined function means that in some file the website is trying to call the function that was not defined properly yet.
-It usually happens when an incorrect PHP version is chosen, try changing the PHP version.
+Call to undefined function means that in some file(s) the website is trying to call the function, that was not defined properly yet.
+It usually happens when an incorrect PHP version is chosen, try changing the PHP version first

 Parse error (Syntax Error) happens when the code you've written doesn't conform to the syntax or language rules for the language in which you're working.
-In cases like these check the file in the given location to see if there are easy syntax errors that you can fix.
-Usually, it’s something simple like missing “;” at the end of the line.
+In cases like these, check the file in the given location to see if there are easy syntax errors that you can fix.
+Usually, it’s something simple, like missing “;” at the end of the line

-Fatal error - this error usually occurs when code uses a require()function and it’s not able to find the required file.
-Check the file in question and upload it (or restore it from the backup).
+require()function, and it’s not able to find the required file.
+Check the file in question and upload it (or restore it from the backup)

 A Depreciated error means that your website needs a lower PHP version than is currently set.
-Changing the PHP version to a lower one will solve the issue.
+Changing the PHP version to a lower one will solve the issue